-Medicaid may also cover other care and drugs that Medicare doesn’t.
+Medicaid may also offer coverage for services that Medicare doesn’t.
 So, having both will probably cover most of your healthcare costs.
 Medicare and Medicaid are two U.S. government programs.
 Both are designed to help different populations get access to healthcare.

 Medicare covers citizens aged 65 and over and those with certain chronic conditions or disabilities.
 In contrast, Medicaid eligibility is mainly based on income level and need.
 Beneficiaries with Medicare and Medicaid are dual-eligible.
 They account for about 20 percent of Medicare beneficiaries (12.1 million people).
-Dual eligibility is categorized based on whether they receive partial or full Medicaid benefits.
+Dual eligibility is categorized based on what percentage of the Medicaid benefits they receive.

 With dual-eligible Medicare and Medicaid benefits, Medicare pays first, and Medicaid pays last.
-But this is not the case for things Medicare doesn’t cover, like long-term care.
-If Medicaid covers long-term care, Medicare will still be the primary payer for any Medicare-covered services.
+However, this does not apply to things that Medicare does not cover, such as long-term care.
+If Medicaid covers long-term care, Medicare will continue to be the primary payer of all services covered by Medicare.
 This includes services like skilled nursing care or physical therapy.

-Although it is less common, if a dual eligible individual has additional coverage (such as a Medigap plan), then Medicare pays.
-First, Medigap will pay second, and Medicaid is the last payer for their claims (for expenses covered by all three).
+Although it is not that common, Medicare pays for a dual eligible individual who has additional coverage (e.g. Medigap plan).
+Medigap pays second, and Medicaid is the last one to pay for the claims (for costs covered by all three).

 What is the Income Range for Beneficiaries who are Dual-Eligible?

 Generally, beneficiaries earning less than 135 percent of the federal poverty level are eligible for the MSP.
 If they have limited savings (although some states don’t require beneficiaries to have low assets).
-This equates to $17,226 annually for single beneficiaries and $23,274 for married couples.
-Beneficiaries qualify for full Medicaid benefits if their incomes and assets are even lower (but the exact amounts vary by state).
+That’d be $17,226 annually for single beneficiaries and $23,274 for couples.
+The state provides full benefits to those who have ever less incomes and assets (but the amounts vary from state to state).

 Many seniors who live in nursing homes are dual-eligible.
-They qualify for Medicare based on their age and Medicaid because of their financial circumstances.
+For Medicare benefits, they qualify based on their age while for Medicaid their financial circumstances determine eligibility.
 It is also common for Medicare beneficiaries under 65 to receive Medicaid benefits.

 Can I select an Insurance Plan for my Medicare and Medicaid Benefits?